Bernardo-MG/oauth-resource-server-example/readme.md

 An endpoint will be accessible at [http://localhost:8080/](http://localhost:8080/).
 You may check it for example by querying [http://localhost:8080/rest/entity](http://localhost:8080/rest/entity).

-### Generating tokens

-Send a post request to [http://localhost:8090/auth/realms/bmg/protocol/openid-connect/token](http://localhost:8090/auth/realms/bmg/protocol/openid-connect/token).
-The body shoul encode, as a x-www-form-urlencoded, the following information:

-- client_id
-- username
-- password
-- grant_type

-The value for grant_type is password.
-All the other fields should match the user which you want to authenticate.

-### Using Postman
+### Making requests with Postman

-The file at src/test/resources/Oauth.postman_collection.json contains queries for all the operations supported by the project.
-Including authenticating and reading.
+The file at src/test/resources/Oauth.postman_collection.json contains queries for all the operations.
+Including authentication and reading.

 ### Running the tests